Student Policies & Guidelines

 Students are expected to obey the law.
 Individuals who violate the law, in addition to being subject to criminal penalties, may be subject to University disciplinary measures.
 The University will not excuse acts of misconduct committed by students whose judgment is impaired due to alcohol or drug abuse.

-Homewood Open Space Policies
+Open Space Policies

 This policy governs any open space on campus and applies to all Johns Hopkins University students, alumni, employees, and visitors.

-• Alcoholic beverages are prohibited in open spaces at all times, except when approved as a university-sanctioned event or tradition
+- Alcoholic beverages are prohibited in open spaces at all times, except when approved as a university-sanctioned event or tradition.

-• Glass bottles of any kind are prohibited in open spaces after dark.
+- Glass bottles of any kind are prohibited in open spaces after dark.

-• All trash must be disposed of in trash cans or removed from open space.
+- All trash must be disposed of in trash cans or removed from open space.

-• The operation of any non-University vehicle in open space is strictly prohibited.
+- The operation of any non-university vehicle in open space is strictly prohibited.

-• Disorderly conduct, disruptive or mischievous behavior, vandalism, fights, assaults, or any other violation of University policy, the Student Conduct Code, state law or city ordinance is prohibited.
+- Disorderly conduct, disruptive or mischievous behavior, vandalism, fights, assaults, or any other violation of university policy, the Student Conduct Code, state law, or city ordinance is prohibited.

-• All persons on open spaces, including Johns Hopkins University students and guests, must comply promptly and completely with the requests of University staff acting in accordance with their duties, including, but not limited to, requests for identification, for noise or activity abatement, dispersal, and for the surrender of beverages for examination and/ or confiscation.
+- All persons on open spaces, including Johns Hopkins University students and guests, must comply promptly and completely with the requests of university staff acting in accordance with their duties, including, but not limited to, requests for identification, for noise or activity abatement, dispersal, and for the surrender of beverages for examination and/ or confiscation.

-• Students are responsible for informing their guests of all University policies, in and out of buildings, and are accountable for the actions of
+- Students are responsible for informing their guests of all university policies, in and out of buildings, and are accountable for the actions of

-While voluntary compliance with open space policy is expected, where violations are found, enforcement staff may, at their discretion, issue a warning, or, without warning require any person or group of people to leave open space for a policy violation and/or for exigent circumstances.
-Enforcement staff, at their discretion, may confiscate alcoholic beverages from persons in open spaces.
-Violators of state law or city ordinances may be subject to arrest by Campus Security Officers or Baltimore City Police.
+While voluntary compliance with open space policy is expected, where violations are found, enforcement staff may, at their discretion, issue a warning or, without warning, require any person or group of people to leave open space for a policy violation and/or for exigent circumstances.

-Students who are found in violation of the alcoholic beverage restriction in this policy may be subject to disciplinary action, including up to a $50 fine for a first violation, and may face additional sanctions based upon the nature and circumstances of the misconduct incident.
+Students who are found in violation of the alcoholic beverage restriction in this policy may be subject to disciplinary action, including up to a $50 fine for a first violation, and may face additional sanctions based on the nature and circumstances of the misconduct incident.
 Additional violations of the policy will bring more severe sanctions.
 In addition to fines, sanctions for misconduct may range from a warning through expulsion.

-Students who violate other sections of this policy, or who fail to comply with Campus Security Officers and other staff acting to enforce this policy, may face disciplinary action.
+Students who violate other sections of this policy, or who fail to comply with campus security officers and other staff acting to enforce this policy, may face disciplinary action.

 Policy on Pets